tytso/xfstests-bld/Documentation/gce-xfstests.md

 ## Creating a new GCE test appliance image

-By default gce-xfstests will use the prebuilt image which is made available in the xfstests-cloud project.
+By default gce-xfstests uses the prebuilt image which is made available via the xfstests-cloud project.
 However, if you want to build your own image, you must first build the xfstests tarball as described in the [instructions for building xfstests](building-xfstests.md).
 Next, with the working directory set